 When searching using the databases the NHS provides access to you will find links to the full text of articles when you look at your search results.
 If there is no link then you should see if it is available via the NHS Knowledge and Library Hub.

-Some full text databases available to NHS staff (Proquest and Ebsco) will not work when logged in to King's College London computers due to authentication issues.
+Some full text database platforms available to NHS staff (Proquest and Ebsco) may not work when logged in to King's College London computers due to authentication issues.
+Please try using a Private or Incognito browser to access the Hub or database resources if you are seeing an error message.